facelessuser/coloraide/docs/src/markdown/interpolation.md

 Color.interpolate(colors, space='oklab', method='continuous')
 ```

-Now, if have colors on the side that are not between two defined colors, all those colors will adopt the defined value
+Now, if we have colors on the side that are not between two defined colors, all those colors will adopt the defined
-of the first color on either the right or left that is defined.
-In the example below, we have a single color with all
+value of the first color on either the right or left that is defined.
+In the example below, we have a single color with
-components defined, but all the colors to the left are missing the lightness.
-Again, in the normal `linear` approach, we
+all components defined, but all the colors to the left are missing the lightness.
+Again, in the normal `linear`
-see a discontinuity, but with the `continous` approach, all colors with the undefined lightness will assume the
+approach, we see a discontinuity, but with the `continous` approach, all colors with the undefined lightness will assume
-lightness of the defined color.
+the lightness of the defined color.

 ```py play
 colors = [